stevepentler/Pain-Caver/README.md

 $ rails s
 ```

-in a seperate terminal pane to start the actual Rails server
+- Run this command in a seperate terminal pane to start the actual Rails server
+- visit http://localhost:3000 to see the application on your local server